 To understand what risk looks like in our two counties, we have undertaken extensive research using expert analysis by our partners in local authorities, evidence from national data, reviews of expected incidents (including large scale events) and issues arising from risk workshops involving all departments and fire stations across the Service.

-The research is set out in detail in our CRMP Strategic Risk Review 2020, which is available on the Service website.
+The research is set out in detail in our CRMP 2021-25 Risk Review documents, available on the Service website.
 The main risk issues arising from the research are highlighted below.

-Following this stage, we will set out how the Service intends to manage and mitigate the identified risks.
+Following this stage, we set out how the Service intends to manage and mitigate the identified risks.